AreteDriver/Concept-Production/README.md

-# TLS Concept Production 2.0

 ## Overview
 This repository contains a Streamlit prototype that demonstrates how a TLS (Toyota Lean System) team might explore flow, waste, and improvement ideas in one place.
+The refreshed dashboard keeps a running history of every calculation or observation so data can be revisited during daily huddles or leadership reviews.

 The app bundles three lightweight tools:

-- **Takt time calculator** – Align production cadence with customer demand and review capacity.
+- **Takt time planner** – Capture named scenarios, compare takt time versus cycle time, and review historical calculations on an interactive chart.
-- **Waste tracker** – Capture gemba observations for the seven classic wastes and surface the biggest opportunities.
+- **Waste observation log** – Record detailed gemba notes (area, shift, counts) and instantly see aggregated charts with the latest entries.
-- **Kaizen planner** – Record continuous improvement ideas, estimate effort/impact, and spot quick wins.
+- **Kaizen planner** – Build an improvement backlog with due dates, status tracking, and leverage scoring cues to highlight quick wins.

 Use the dashboard as a starting point for discussions about your own production system and as a sandbox for future TLS experiments.